Libyan parliament backs unity government, advancing peace plan | Law-Order

 Libyan parliament backs unity government, advancing peace plan

-However, huge hurdles remain and the manner of Dbeibeh's own appointment and the expansive size of his cabinet have drawn criticism in Libya with accusations of corruption and influence peddling that spoilers could leverage to deny his legitimacy.
-On the ground, Libya's streets, businesses and even its institutions of state remain in the shadow of myriad armed forces and split between two warring administrations, while foreign powers backing either side have kept their guns in place.
+However, huge hurdles remain and the manner of Dbeibeh's own appointment and the size of his cabinet have drawn criticism in Libya with accusations of corruption and influence peddling that spoilers could leverage to deny his legitimacy.
+On the ground, Libya's streets, businesses and state institutions remain in the shadow of myriad armed factions and split between two rival administrations, while foreign powers backing either side have kept their guns in place.

-Holding free parliamentary and presidential elections in such circumstances in 2021 will be an immense challenge, though all sides have formally committed to do so.
-First the constitution must be amended - another difficult undertaking.
+Amending the constitution and holding free elections in 2021 will be an immense challenge, though all sides have formally committed to do so.
 "If we come out of this with one government and one set of institutions then we're already in a far superior place than we've been for the last five years," said Tarek Megerisi of the European Council on Foreign Relations.

 They are also angry that the accusations of corruption in Dbeibeh's appointment have not been formally debated.
 He was chosen by the 75 members of a U.N. political forum that met in Tunis and Geneva and voted on leadership candidates.
-Some forum delegates were quoted saying their colleagues had been offered money.
+Some forum delegates said colleagues were offered money.
 Dbeibeh, along with three members of a presidency council also selected in Geneva, has promised not to seek further office in the election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)